by Lisa Washington

 There are many varieties of these.
 From heirloom beefsteak to hybrids, from big beef tomatoes to Brandywine.

-Learn how you can grow your very own tomatoes beefsteak varieties and enjoy them at home in 2020.
+Learn how you can grow your very own beefsteak tomato plants in your vegetable garden and enjoy them at home.

 What Kind of Tomato Is a Beefsteak?